 Data protection includes backup, disaster recovery, and long-term retention.
 For years, vendors have promised an integrated continuum of data protection, but have fallen short.
 Their products require extra management, hardware, and software.
 A truly integrated solution must:

-- Follow the 3-2-1 rule: Store at least three versions of the data on at least two types of media, where at least one is in an alternate location.
+- Store at least three versions of the data on at least two types of media, where at least one is in an alternate location.

-- Enable on-demand, alternate site rapid recovery: Pay for recovery resources only when you need them, recover outside the blast radius of any failure, and recover in minutes.
+- Pay for recovery resources only when you need them, recover outside the blast radius of any failure, and recover in minutes.

-- Offer automatic, low-cost resilient long-term retention: Automatically tier copies to inexpensive storage with the confidence that they can be recovered at any time.
+- Automatically tier copies to inexpensive storage with the confidence that they can be recovered at any time.

 Data intelligence includes discovery, analytics, and recommendations.
 Today, most organizations cannot identify the location of all their data.
 Meanwhile, they manually collate reports across different data sources to understand what is happening.
 Finally, they must interpret the raw data for themselves.
 A modern data intelligence solution must: